 How to transfer the value of your benefits

-The following information will be useful if you want to transfer benefits from your defined benefit pension plan
+The following information will be useful if you want to transfer benefits from your defined contribution pension plan

 What are the conditions that apply to transfers?

-To be entitled to transfer your benefits under the plan, you must no longer be an active member of the pension plan.
+To be entitled to transfer the amounts credited to your account, you must no longer be an active member of the pension plan.
 That is usually the case if you have left or lost your job.

 Exceptions to the rule

-Generally, you are not entitled to transfer your benefits if one of the following situations applies:
+Generally, you are not entitled to transfer the amounts credited to your account if one of the following situations applies:

 - You are receiving a pension under the plan.